-I determined that the proposed calf barn is located within the required AOPA setback from 2 water wells.
-As explained in Appendix B, an exemption to the 100 m water well setback is warranted due to the ongoing water well monitoring conditions set out in Approval RA16072A.
+I determined that the proposed youngstock/heifer/dry cow barn is located within the required AOPA setback from a water well.
+As explained in Appendix B, an exemption to the 100 m water well setback is warranted due to the well's characteristics, as well as the indoor nature of the proposed barn.